ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/install/aes-operator.md

 ```

 * Note that the `spec.installOSS` parameter should be used instead of `spec.helmValues.enableAES` to control whether
-  $OSSproductName$ or $AESproductName$ is installed.
+  $OSSproductName$ or Emissary is installed.
 A configuration where both `installOSS` and `enableAES` are set to the same value will
   introduce a conflict and result in an error.

 ## Install via Helm Chart